OnurGumus/onurgumus.github.io/_posts/2020-12-20-your-domain-driven-project-Lean-software-development.md

 Furthermore, those vertical slices can be increased within a single slice to achieve something like micro-front ends.
-Whatever strategy you choose, Your primary objective should be focus and deliver what is important aligned with the [lean software development](https://en.wikipedia.org/wiki/Lean_software_development) process and make a demo on the first iteration by [delivering it as fast as possible](https://en.wikipedia.org/wiki/Lean_software_development#Deliver_as_fast_as_possible) and gather feedback and [amplify learning](https://en.wikipedia.org/wiki/Lean_software_development#Amplify_learning).
+Whatever strategy you choose, your primary objective should be to focus and deliver what is important aligned with the [lean software development](https://en.wikipedia.org/wiki/Lean_software_development) process and perhaps make a demo on the first iteration by [delivering it as fast as possible](https://en.wikipedia.org/wiki/Lean_software_development#Deliver_as_fast_as_possible) and gather feedback and [amplify learning](https://en.wikipedia.org/wiki/Lean_software_development#Amplify_learning).

 One thing you have to focus is once you have picked a vertical slice to go you have to build it from end to end so that you achieve [Build integrity in](https://en.wikipedia.org/wiki/Lean_software_development#Build_integrity_in).
 Failing to work that way, you will end up non integrating pieces floating around, and I can guarantee you, things **will** go wrong on the day of integration.
 So don't take any risks, but keep things integrated from sprint 1.
 Well, you can ask how am I going to that in such